sanjay-namdeo/notes/java/polymorphism.md

 ```

 ### Runtime
 Also known as Dynamic binding OR Dynamic method dispatch.
-Function calls to overriden method is resolved at Runtime.
+Function calls to overridden method is resolved at Runtime.

 ```java
 class Parent {